https://www.apollohealthco.com/wp-content/uploads/2020/12/AdobeStock_300851545-copy.jpeg

 Sleep Goal: Your goal is to achieve 7 to 8 hours of quality restorative sleep every night.

-Apollo Health subscribers can log into “SLEEP: The Antidote” for much more information along with detailed sleep hygiene tips.
+Apollo Health subscribers can log into our Sleep guide for more information and detailed sleep hygiene tips.
 We encourage everyone to track their sleep quality and duration.
 Below I’ll share a few of my favorite sleep trackers.

 Manage Stress

-Stress Management Goal: To build an effective stress management practice into your daily routine.
+Stress Management Goal: Build an effective stress management practice into your daily routine.

-Apollo Health subscribers can read STRESS: Just Breath for detailed information on multiple options for stress management habits and tools, including mindfulness, meditation, and much more.
-For those who struggle to adopt a daily practice, see the recommendations below that can both enhance your application, and provide feedback to help confirm that you’re on the right path and provide motivation to continue.
+Apollo Health subscribers can read our Stress guide for detailed information on multiple options for stress management habits and tools, including mindfulness, meditation, and much more.
+For those who struggle to adopt a daily practice, see the recommendations below that can both enhance your application and provide feedback to help confirm that you’re on the right path and provide motivation to continue.

 Monitor Heart Health